 Some snakes give live birth to their young, while others lay eggs and incubate them for a few weeks until they’re ready for a life of slithering around their enclosure looking all cute and awesome.

-How many times a year do pythons lay eggs?
+How often do pythons lay eggs?

 It depends on the type of python, but on average, pythons lay eggs once per year and lay anywhere from 20-100 eggs.
 This depends on size and species.